MaxFedak/fleetsmart_test_task/README.md

 To run the project on your local server -  'npm start'

-To run the project on your local server -  npm start
+To run the tests — 'npm test'

 You can also access the project in your browsesr by following the link
  - [DEMO LINK](https://maxfedak.github.io/fleetsmart_test_task/)